rabhinav42/RatingMigrationModel/README.md

 # RatingMigrationModel
-Rating migration model for the course MA 477, IITG
+Rating migration model based on mixture of markov chains for the course MA 477, IITG